3 min read

 Watch the Demo Video

-One of those experts inspired this blog: William Rutala, PhD, MS, MPH, who presented on “Disinfection & Sterilization” (slides free-to-read HERE).
-Dr. Rutala emphasized the importance of adopting new technologies to compensate for human error.
+One of those experts inspired this blog: William Rutala, PhD, MS, MPH, presented on “Disinfection & Sterilization” (slides free-to-read HERE).
+Dr. Rutala emphasized the importance of adopting new technologies to compensate for human error in infection control.
 His presentation featured a powerful quote by Robert A. Weinstein, MD:

 Given the choice of improving technology or improving behavior, technology is the better choice.

 Hospitals can (and should) take steps to increase infection control compliance the old-fashioned way.
-But human error makes some degree of noncompliance inevitable.
-That’s where technology can make a huge impact.
+But some degree of noncompliance is inevitable due to human error, and that’s where technology can make a huge impact.

 Modern technologies like AI present an opportunity to improve patient experience and outcomes with automated compliance assurance.
 Dr. Rutala cited continuous room contamination as a successful case study.
 Self-cleaning surfaces circumvent the #1 cause of contamination: cleaning crew members.